-- 15) Which of the following are separate flows in the circular flow model? - A) the flow of goods and the flow of services - B) the flow of costs and the flow of revenue - C) the flow of income earned from the sale of resources and the flow of expenditures on goods and services. - D) the flow of income received by households and the flow of tax revenues paid by households
+- 15) Which of the following are separate flows (shown in different parts of the model) in the circular flow model? - A) the flow of goods and the flow of services - B) the flow of costs and the flow of revenue - C) the flow of income earned from the sale of resources and the flow of expenditures on goods and services. - D) the flow of income received by households and the flow of tax revenues paid by households